-ii.
-A description of each evaluation procedure, assessment, record, or report that the district uses as a basis for the proposal or refusal;

-iii.
-A description of any other factors which are relevant to the district's proposal or refusal;

-iv.
-A statement that the parents of a child with a disability have protection under the procedural safeguards of this article and, if this notice is not an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; and v.
+- i.
+A description of the action proposed or refused by the district, an explanation of why the district proposes or refuses to take the action, and a description of any other options the IEP team considered and the reasons why those options were rejected; . - ii.
+A description of each evaluation procedure, assessment, record, or report that the district uses as a basis for the proposal or refusal; - iii.
+A description of any other factors which are relevant to the district's proposal or refusal; - iv.
+A statement that the parents of a child with a disability have protection under the procedural safeguards of this article and, if this notice is not an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; and - v.
 Sources for parents to contact to obtain assistance.in understanding the provisions for 24:05.

-Procedural safeguards notice; 300.504; ARSD 24:05:30:06.01, ARSD 24:05:30:06.02
+Procedural safeguards notice; 300.504; ARSD 24:05:30:06.01, ARSD 24:05:30:06.02 one time each year, in addition to the following:

-The district ensures that all children with disabilities and their parents are afforded the required procedural safeguards of 34 CFR 300.500 through 300.356 as outlined in the South Dakota Parental Rights and Procedural Safeguards document.
-The district will provide a copy of the procedural safeguards document to the parents of an eligible child with a disability at least one time each year, in addition to the following:
+The member districts ensure that all children with disabilities and their parents are afforded the required procedural safeguards of 34 CFR 300.500 through 300.356 as outlined in the South Dakota Parental Rights and Procedural Safeguards document.
+The district will provide a copy of the procedural safeguards document to the parents of an eligible child with a disability at least